thephpleague/omnipay/example/README.md

-# Tala Payments: Example Application
+# Omnipay: Example Application

-This is an example web application built using the [Silex](http://silex.sensiolabs.org/) micro-framework.
-It demonstrates using Tala Payments to process payments using all supported payment gateways.
+This is an example web application built using the [Silex micro-framework](http://silex.sensiolabs.org/).
+It demonstrates using Omnipay to process payments using all supported payment gateways.

 ## Getting Started

 To run the example application, you must first install the development dependencies via composer.
-From the root `tala-payments` directory, run:
+From the root `omnipay` directory, run:

     $ php composer.phar update --dev